Lumba Sumba Pass Trek

 Answer: Considering the pressure of mass tourists to visit Nepal, nowadays Sita Air launched a direct flight from Kathmandu to Taplejung twice a week.
 It’s good news for Kanchenjunga base camp trekkers to get closer to the conservation area (kca).
 Not only exploring Taplejung provides the chance to make some enchanting memories for visitors, and tour the local landmarks.
 There was also operating a direct flight from Kathmandu to Suketar Airport – Taplejung some months before.
 But it was mainly focused on the tourist flow season.
 Other than that you need to fly Bhadrapur from Kathmandu and travel to Taplejung by bus or private jeep.

 Question: Can I issue the permit in advance, before arriving in Nepal?

 Answer: Only a few agencies like Gokyo Treks & Expedition can do it.
-An original passport with a valid visa of Nepal is required to issue the permit.
+An original passport with a valid visa to Nepal is required to issue the permit.
 We can issue your permit in advance if you can send us your flight details.
-We can request an immigration officer to give a valid visa after your arrival which has been working so far.
+We can request an immigration officer to give you a valid visa after your arrival which has been working so far.

 Question: How long does it take to issue the permit?

 Answer: It normally takes 1 to 2 hours to issue the permit during the peak season.